daostack/alchemy-monorepo/README.md

 4. Customize `your-new-dao-params.json` by setting up the DAO name, token, founders, schemes etc. To learn more about the customization options for the parameters please see the [Migration parameters](#migration-parameters) section below.

-5. Obtain a URL of an Ethereum node connected to your desired netwrok.
+5. Obtain a URL of an Ethereum node connected to your desired network.
 You can also use [Infure](https://infura.io) for that.

 6. Get some ether in your Ethereum account to pay for the mining fee of deploying the DAO.
 Make sure you have the private key for the account.